TraderHQ

 3. Economic moat rating: Morningstar’s proprietary rating can help you identify companies with sustainable competitive advantages.

-4. Fair value estimate: Compare the stock’s current price to Morningstar (see our review)’s fair value estimate to gauge potential upside.
+4. Fair value estimate: Compare the stock’s current price to Morningstar (in-depth review)’s fair value estimate to gauge potential upside.

 Understanding Trend Duration and Investment Timing